Toto Energy goes bust – update

 When should I consider switching energy supplier?

-Once the new energy supplier has contacted you and you know the details of your new tariff, make sure you do a comparison.
+Once the new supplier has contacted you and you know the details of your new tariff, make sure you do a comparison.

 Important – you cannot be charged an exit fee for leaving your new deemed contract even if your old energy contract had not yet ended and had an exit fee attached.
 Your old contract with Toto Energy Limited ended when they ceased trading.
 Your new deemed contract cannot come with exit fees attached.